• Skip to main content

 What Is Performance Psychology?

 Performance psychology is a subdivision of psychology that examines psychological factors influencing optimal human performance.
-It focuses on domains such as sport, business and creative pursuits.
-Established principles of performance psychology are employed to assist professionals at the top of their game in producing superior results, often under pressure of competition, role or spectator expectation.
+I'm a work and organisational psychologist and I'm interested in the behaviour and performance of people at work.
+I focus on the mental skills of peak performance and the psychological aspects of achievement.
+The field of performance psychology is concerned with the study of high-performing people in domains such as sport, business and creative pursuits.
+Established principles of performance psychology are employed to assist professionals at the top of their game in producing superior results, often under the pressure of competition, role or spectator expectation.

 Through assisting professionals to refine their existing skills and develop new ones, human performance psychology presents new possibilities for improving and enhancing human performance.
 Interventions such as Psychological Skills Training (PST), Cognitive Behavioural Therapy (CBT), Acceptance & Commitment Therapy (ACT), and consultation & coaching help to develop in the performer those mental states that can enhance optimal performance and equip them with cognitive skills required to overcome and triumph under difficult conditions.